octue/octue-sdk-python/docs/source/creating_apps.rst

                 self.z = 0

             def as_dict(self):
-                """Provide a method that provides the data in the format required for the monitor messages.
+                """Add a method that provides the data in the format required for the monitor messages.

                 :return dict: